-5.3.2 Definitions of variables used in lepton object selection
+5.3.3 Definitions of variables used in lepton object selection

-The loose, fakeable, and tight lepton selection is summarized in Tables 5.1 and 5.2 This section will define and describe the observables that are used in each stage of the selection.
+The loose, fakeable, and tight lepton selection is summarized in Tables [5.2] and [5.1].
+This section will define and describe the observables that are used in each stage of the selection.
+Where relevant, we specify parenthetically the name of the property (in the NanoAOD) corresponding to the given variable.

-- EGamma POG MVA: The output of the BDT trained by the EGamma POG.
-As described in Section [5.3.1], this helps to distinguish real electrons from jets. - DeepJet of nearby jet: The output of the DeepJet discriminant (btagDeepFlavB) for the nearest jet (matched\jet). - Jet relative isolation: The lepton's jetRelIso property.
-In the case where there is a matched jet, this corresponds to the relative isolation, defined as the difference between the matched jet $p_T$ and the lepton $p_T$ , with respect to the lepton- $p_T$ .
-In the case where there is not a matched jet, the jetRelIso is equal to pfRelIso04\all. - Prompt-e MVA: The output of the prompt lepton MVAs trained by the ttH multilepton team, as discussed in Section [5.3.1]
+- Missing hits (lostHits): The number of missing hits in the tracker. - Jet relative isolation (jetRelIso): In the case where there is a matched jet, this corresponds to the relative isolation, defined as the difference between the matched jet $p_T$ and the lepton $p_T$ , with respect to the lepton- $p_T$ .
+In the case where there is not a matched jet, the jetRelIso is equal to pfRelIso04\all. - DeepJet of nearby jet: The output of the DeepJet discriminant (btagDeepFlavB) for the nearest jet (matched\jet). - EGamma POG MVA: The output of the BDT trained by the EGamma POG.
+As described in Section 5.3.2, this helps to distinguish real electrons from jets. - Prompt-e MVA: The output of the prompt lepton MVAs trained by the ttH multilepton team, as discussed in Section 5.3.2.